modular/modular/KGEN/docs/MojoREPL.md

  * `MOJO_JUPYTER_LOG_FILE`: Setting this will cause the jupyter notebook kernel to log to the file specified.
 We recommend providing an absolute path here.
 If this is unspecified, the kernel simply logs to the stderr.
+ * `MOJO_JUPYTER_JSON_LOGS`: Setting this will cause the jupyter notebook kernel to produce logs in JSON format instead of plain text.
  * `MOJO_REPL_VERBOSE_LOG`: Setting that will enable `DumpIR` and `DebugLog` log messages.
 See more in the `Logging` section.